This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 - Interior damage (is it mechanically sound?)

-Each of these can drive the price of a second-hand campervan up or down, but it depends on personal opinion and understanding as to how much each factor matters.
+Each of these can drive the price of a second-hand campervan up or down, but it ultimately depends on personal opinion and understanding as to how much each factor matters.

 For example, a high-mileage campervan might seem expensive at first glance, but if it has had a new engine fit recently it could be worth the price.